Cinema of Odisha: Early history (late 1930s–1970s)

+Golden age (1980s–2000s)

 Mohammad Mohsin started the revolution in the Odia film industry by not only securing the essence of the Odia culture but also changing the way the film industry watched Odia movies.
 Phoola Chandana was written by Ananda Sankar Das.
-He belongs to Cuttack.
 His movies heralded the golden era of the Odia film industry by bringing in freshness to Odia movies.
 His directorial debut was Phoola Chandana for which he won the Odisha State Film Award for Best Director.
-He had to his credit 16 box office successful movies in his directorial stint.
-He started as an actor in character roles and gave household names like Raaka to Odisha.

 Amiya Ranjan Patnaik, who started his career directing Mamata Mage Mula, changed the dimension of the Odia film industry by producing big budget movies with multiple star casts, which was a new trend at that time.
 He introduced many newcomers, musicians, technicians and singers from Mumbai and Chennai.
 He also produced the National Award-winning film Hakim Babu in 1985, directed by Pranab Das.
 His film Pua Mora Kala Thakura, directed by Raju Mishra, was one of the biggest successes in the Odia film industry, followed by Chaka Aakhi Sabu Dekhuchi and Asuchi Mo Kalia Suna.
 He frequently collaborated with Raju Mishra, Akshaya Mohanty, Bijay Mohanty and Uttam Mohanty.
-He started the trend of producing trilingual films in the Odia film industry.
-Raja Rani, Paradeshi Babu and Parimahal were made in Odia, Bengali and Bangladeshi.
+Raja Rani, Paradeshi Babu and Parimahal were made in languages such as Odia and Bengali.
 He made a comeback as a director and made Tulasi Apa produced by his son Anupam Patnaik.
-Tulasi Apa was a critical success within many international festivals.
-This was the first biopic of Odisha based on Padmashree Tulasi Munda.
+This was an Odia biopic based on Padmashree Tulasi Munda, a social activist from the Indian state of Odisha accredited for her contribution to spreading literacy among the impoverished adivasi peoples of Odisha.